 Make an advising appointment?

 You are welcome to make an advising appointment today by contacting our office (704-687-5104; firstname.lastname@example.org).
 However, as a new student you are required to attend SOAR before you can register for classes and you will meet with your advisor at SOAR.
 SOAR goes pretty quickly and advisors do not have a lot of time for questions on that day so if you have several it may be a good idea to schedule an appointment either before or after SOAR depending on what you are most comfortable with.
-Most students choose to attend SOAR first then schedule and follow-up appointment to get more information another day.
+Most students choose to attend SOAR first then schedule a follow-up appointment to get more information another day.

 The National Center for Education Statistics defines nontraditional students as individuals who may: have delayed enrollment into post secondary education by a year or more; be employed full time while enrolled; attend the institution part-time; be financially independent from parents; have dependents other than a spouse; be a single parent; or do not hold a standard high school diploma.